mikemac1/reading-notes/code-301/class-08.md

 If the delete operation is successful, the web server should respond with HTTP status code 204 (No Content), indicating that the process has been successfully handled, but that the response body contains no further information.

 ## Things I want to know more about

+What are the requisite JS components for building a site utilizing an API and are there different templates for developers to use?

 ## Sources To Cite